Pakistan appeals for more aid for 33M affected by flooding

 “The scale of devastation is massive and requires an immense humanitarian response for 33 million people.
 For this I appeal to my fellow Pakistanis, Pakistan expatriates and the international community to help Pakistan in this hour of need,” he said at a news conference.

 Multiple officials and experts have blamed the unusual monsoon rains and flooding on climate change, including U.N.
-Secretary-General Antonio Guterres, who earlier this week called on the world to stop “sleepwalking” through the deadly crisis.
+Secretary-General António Guterres, who earlier this week called on the world to stop “sleepwalking” through the deadly crisis.
 He will visit Pakistan on Sept.
 9 to tour flood-hit areas and meet with officials.

 Earlier this week, the United Nations and Pakistan jointly issued an appeal for $160 million in emergency funding to help the millions of people affected by the floods, which have damaged over 1 million homes.